synergy-design-system/synergy-design-system/CONTRIBUTING.md

 Thank you for investing your time to contribute to our project.
 We want to make sure to provide our users with a set of feature rich, high quality and easy to use web-components.
-To archive this, we are using some common conventions when contributing features or components to this repository.
+To achieve this, we are using some common conventions when contributing features or components to this repository.

 ## Testing